yc22305/CubeSat/README.md

 - As for "arduino" --- (2018/06/28 updated):
 `CubeSat_controller_1D_rosserial` folder has the sketches (code files specific for arduino) providing complete functions for this project.
 To use the code, several libraries should be set up:
   1. Add all the `.zip` files to the your arduino libraries.
-  2. Set up `rosserial libraries`.
-The tutorial: http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup. **Please refer to "Rosserial: [Setting up in arduino code](https://github.com/yc22305/CubeSat#setting-up-in-arduino-code)" in this README for further necessary setting.**
+  2. Set up `rosserial libraries` with reference to [the tutorial](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup). **Please refer to "Rosserial: [Setting up in arduino code](https://github.com/yc22305/CubeSat#setting-up-in-arduino-code)" in this README for further necessary setting.**
   3. Generate the header files of ROS message types defined in `serial_srvs`, my custom message package. **Please refer to "Rosserial: [Define a custom ROS message type in arduino](https://github.com/yc22305/CubeSat#define-a-custom-ros-message-type-in-arduino)"**.

 - As for Matlab --- (2018/06/28 updated):
 `pulse_modulator` is a simulation program for the attitude control system.
-The stretegy is credited to https://www.sciencedirect.com/science/article/pii/S1270963805000908.
+The stretegy is credited to [this paper]( https://www.sciencedirect.com/science/article/pii/S1270963805000908).

 Details of function usage and parameter setting are stated by comments in each code file.

 ##### [NOTE:]
 1. Other files not mentioned above but included in the reporitory are for testing purposes, still under development, or even forgone in this project yet retained.
 They are not important, but offered for reference.
 2. ROS is operating under Linux envionment, so the PC connected to arduino boards must be the ROS master running in Linux.
 In this project, `ubuntu 16.04` is used.
-3. ROS tutorial if needed: http://wiki.ros.org/ROS/Tutorials.
+3. [ROS tutorial](http://wiki.ros.org/ROS/Tutorials) if needed.
 Being familar with ROS is a prerequisite before using rosserial libraries.

 #### [Current progress (2018/06/28 updated):]
   1-D attitude (yaw) control.
 Users are able to input, from a remote device, the target orientation angle for the CubeSat to track.